RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 * The destination should already be filled in for you - it is the same as the ROM path you defined above in the settings window: `C:\retropie-dat-master\mame4allroms`
 * Use the browse button **"..."** to select your source path.
 For example you might have a full set of MAME v0.156 ROMs - point clrmamepro to that directory as your source.

-* When rebuilding there are three options: **Merged set, split set, and non-merged set**. (**NOTE**: As a prerequisite you need a .dat file that contains merge data for the romset.
+* When rebuilding there are three options: **Merged Set, Split Set, and Non-Merged Set**. (**NOTE**: As a prerequisite you need a .dat file that contains merge data for the romset.
 For best results build from a full romset.)

   - **Merged Set:** In theory a merged set merges all clones into the parent folder (not the most effective use of space but if you can afford the space it is an easy way to clean up your romlist so there aren't clones everywhere)
-  - **split set:** a split set splits the parents and clones into their own folders (this is a bit messier as you have lots of clones that also need a parent romset in the same rom folder as the clone romset in order for it to work)
+  - **Split Set:** a split set splits the parents and clones into their own folders (this is a bit messier as you have lots of clones that also need a parent romset in the same rom folder as the clone romset in order for it to work)
-  - **non-merged set:** a non-merged set copies the needed parent files into each clone's folder so you can delete the parent and in theory the clone should still work.
+  - **Non-Merged Set:** a non-merged set copies the needed parent files into each clone's folder so you can delete the parent and in theory the clone should still work.
 (This is also not a very effective use of space but gives you the freedom to play clones without worrying about needing the parent romset in the same rom folder.)

 * Click **"Rebuild..."**.
 Depending on the size of the directory your chose as a source, this could take some time
 * When clrmamepro is finished rebuilding, you will see a window with statistics showing how many matching files were found, how many files were created and how many were skipped.
 Click "OK"